 Q: How to better prepare for endurance for the MCAT?
 I’m starting MCAT prep this winter break.
 And after taking my first really long test for the EMT certification exam, I found out that I don’t have as much endurance that I thought I’d get in test-taking.
 So how do I build that up?

 A: In marathons, you train.
 How you prepare for the MCAT is that you sit down and you take lots of full-length practice exams to prepare your body for sitting there.
 The AAMC has three scored full-length exams and one unscored.
-Next Step Test Prep has ten full-length exams so you can do this as well.
+Blueprint MCAT (formerly Next Step Test Prep) has ten full-length exams so you can do this as well.
 Need MCAT Prep?
 Save on tutoring, classes, and full-length practice tests by using promo code “MSHQ” for 10% off Next Step full-length practice tests or “MSHQTOC” for $50 off MCAT tutoring or the Next Step MCAT Course at Blueprint MCAT (formerly Next Step Test Prep)!

 [14:55] Pregnant During Interview

 Q: For nontrad women who are thinking about having children before they start medical school.
 What would they think about being pregnant during interviews?

 A: If a medical school is going to judge you on being a female and wanting a family and being pregnant, they suck as a school anyway.
 But in reality, they could potentially see that as a hindrance and getting in the way of your education as kids can definitely do that.
 So ask yourself, is it worth the potential of the repercussions of being pregnant?
 Or would you plan it as strategically as possible to only be 10-12 weeks pregnant during the later part of the interview season so that you have most of your interviews before it starts showing?